Torus: Geometry

-using angular coordinates θ, φ ∈ [0, 2π), representing rotation around the tube and rotation around the torus's axis of revolution, respectively, where the major radius R is the distance from the center of the tube to the center of the torus and the minor radius r is the radius of the tube.
+using angular coordinates $\theta,\varphi \in [0, 2\pi)$, representing rotation around the tube and rotation around the torus's axis of revolution, respectively, where the major radius R is the distance from the center of the tube to the center of the torus and the minor radius r is the radius of the tube.

 The ratio R/r is called the aspect ratio of the torus.
 The typical doughnut confectionery has an aspect ratio of about 3 to 2.